The only travel service introducing you to Belgrade & Serbia with care and affection!

 With its ancient ruins, various cultural monuments, two tiny but charming churches, marvelous surroundings and spectacular views Belgrade Fortress offers a really unique experience!
 Though it is the place where history is no longer made, Belgrade Fortress contains a strong and clear bond connecting millennia of human history.
 Almost 2.000 years of Belgrade's turbulent past are represented in this single space with monuments and remnants from different periods.
 Let the most knowledgeable guide in town show you round...

 We start our visit with the Upper fortress area.
 It includes well-preserved artillery structures dating from the mid-18th century as well as a medieval fortification - an acropolis with original or partly reconstructed ramparts, gateways, towers, barbicans and the excavated ruins of a 15th century castle.
-A few Turkish monuments and some older, ancient Roman remains also lie in this area.
-In this section of the fortification complex you will visit the fine Exhibition on the history of Belgrade Fortress (open 11 AM - 5 PM) and the elegant 18th century Baroque Clock Tower (or the Roman Well instead).
-Next, a tour of the Eastern Ward includes the Rose Church of Our Lady (visit) along with a panoramic view of the Lower fortress and its monuments - the Nebojsa Tower, the Baroque Gate of Karl VI, and the remains of the medieval Metropolitan Palace.
+A few Ottoman Turkish monuments and some older, ancient Roman remnants also lie in this area.
+In this section of the fortification you will visit the fine Gallery of Belgrade Fortress (open 11 AM - 6 PM) and the elegant 18th century Baroque Clock Tower (or the Roman Well instead).
+Next, a tour of the Eastern Ward includes the Rose Church of Our Lady (visit) and a panoramic view of the Lower fortress and its monuments - the Nebojsa Tower, the Baroque Gate of Karl VI, and the remains of the medieval Metropolitan Palace.

 What our clients say about this tour and its guide